Removal of cannabis from Schedule I of the Controlled Substances Act

-In the United States, the removal of cannabis from Schedule I of the Controlled Substances Act, the category reserved for drugs that have "no currently accepted medical use", is a proposed legal and administrative change in cannabis-related law at the federal level.
-After being proposed repeatedly since 1972, the U.S. Department of Justice initiated 2024 rulemaking to reschedule cannabis to Schedule III of the Controlled Substances Act.
-The majority of 2024 public comments supported descheduling, decriminalizing, or legalizing marijuana at the federal level.
+In the United States, the removal of cannabis from Schedule I of the Controlled Substances Act, the category reserved for drugs that have "no currently accepted medical use", is a legal and administrative change in cannabis-related law at the federal level.
+After being proposed repeatedly since 1972, the U.S. Department of Justice initiated 2024 rulemaking to reschedule cannabis to Schedule III of the Controlled Substances Act, which was subject to a December 2025 executive order directing that process be completed.
+The acting U.S. Attorney General reclassified state-regulated medical cannabis to Schedule III in April 2026.

 Background

 Schedule I is the only category of controlled substances not allowed to be prescribed by a physician.
 Under ', drugs must meet three criteria in order to be placed in Schedule I: